MMB8035 : Diabetes

 Outline Of Syllabus

-The taught component of the module is delivered through lecture materials, in person seminars and research focused presentations.
-The topics covered include: the genetics of diabetes; genetic epidemiology and epigenetics; glucose and lipid metabolism in the fed an fasted state and their perturbation in diabetes insulin signalling and metabolic regulation; biochemical mechanisms of insulin secretion; insulin resistance; assessment of beta cell function; assessment of physical activity and fitness; prevention of type 2 diabetes at the population and individual level; prediction of type 1 diabetes and treatment by immunotherapeutic intervention; transplantation and regenerative medicine approaches for diabetes; factors contributing to the development of complications in diabetes; vascular studies in diabetes; liver disease in diabetes; designing, monitoring and conducting clinical trials; magnetic resonance imaging as a research tool; the use of technology in diabetes care.
+The taught component of the module is delivered through lectures, seminars and practical sessions.
+The topics covered include: the genetics of diabetes; genetic epidemiology, bioinformatics and epigenetics; glucose and lipid metabolism in the fed and fasted state and their perturbation in diabetes; biochemical mechanisms of insulin secretion; insulin resistance; assessment of beta cell function; exercise in diabetes; prevention of type 2 diabetes at the population and individual level; prediction of type 1 diabetes and treatment by immunotherapeutic intervention; transplantation and regenerative medicine approaches for diabetes; factors contributing to the development of complications in diabetes; vascular studies in diabetes; liver disease in diabetes; designing, monitoring and conducting clinical trials; the use of technology in diabetes care.

 Teaching Methods